bueler/opt/computing.md

 # Computing in optimization

-The programming and computational portions of this course are important, but I am very flexible about how you accomplish them.
+The programming and computational portions of this course are important, and students will need to work at these parts, but I am very flexible about how you accomplish them.

 You will want to use one of the following languages:

   * [Matlab](https://matlab.mathworks.com/) or [Octave](https://www.gnu.org/software/octave/index); they are interoperable languages
   * [Python](http://python.org/) with the [numpy](https://numpy.org/) and [matplotlib](http://matplotlib.org/) libraries
   * [Julia](https://julialang.org/)

 You can turn in homework and projects using any of these.
+For a concrete comparison of Matlab/Octave versus Python, see my short note on [Programming languages compared](https://bueler.github.io/compareMOP.pdf).

-However, I will support Matlab/Octave by providing lots of examples, both in-class and as the posted solutions to exercises.
+Note that I will _support_ Matlab/Octave by providing lots of examples, both in-class and as the posted solutions to exercises.

 ## Matlab and Octave